qbentil/CS50M--Lecture-5/README.md

-# Lists & User input
+# LECTURE 5 - Lists & User input

 ## Lists
 ● In web, browsers will automatically become scrollable for content with heights taller than the window <br>